tsinghua-cel/bf_playground/docs/introduction.md

 # Introduction
-Welcome to the BunnyFunder User Manual.
-This guide will help you get started with installing, configuring, and using the BunnyFunder framework.
+Welcome to the BunnyFinder documents.
+This guide will help you get started with installing, configuring, and using the BunnyFinder framework.

 ![Logo](./images/img.png)